(What's the Story) Morning Glory?: Legacy

 (What's the Story) Morning Glory? is considered an important record of the Britpop era and one of the best albums of the nineties, and it appears in several lists as one of the greatest albums of all time.
 Rob Sheffield, writing in The Rolling Stone Album Guide (2004), called the album "a triumph, full of bluster and bravado but also moments of surprising tenderness", adding that it "capped a true golden age for Britpop".
 Rolling Stone ranked the album at 378 on its 2012 list of "the 500 Greatest Albums of All Time" and at 157 on its 2020 list.
 Spin included it at 79 in their list of "The 300 Best Albums of 1985–2014".
 The album's enduring popularity within the UK was reflected when it won the British Album of 30 Years award at the 2010 Brit Awards.
 The award was voted by the public to decide the greatest Album of the Year winner in the history of the Brit Awards.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 It was voted number 21 in Colin Larkin's All Time Top 1000 Albums.
 The Encyclopedia of Popular Music stated that "it was undeniably a gigantic album".

+On the other hand, some have considered What's the Story to be overrated.
+FasterLouder writer Max Easton argued that its "lasting place in '90s folklore is less about the quality of the album, and more about the celebrity status and faux imagery attached to it".
+Easton saw all 12 tracks as "variations on only a couple of good ideas".
+Musicradar felt the initial lukewarm reviews of the album were accurate, adding that "its place on countless 'best ever' lists is wholly unjustified.
+Even Noel Gallagher admits that Definitely Maybe is a superior record".
+Gallagher has noted What's the Story as an overrated work, expressing a level of dissatisfaction with its production values, and stating that "some of the songs are not as great as people think they are"; he outright dismissed "Roll with It" as a "shit" song.
+Ultimate Guitar readers named What's the Story as one of the 20 most overrated albums in history.